Cloudslab/qfaas/README.md

 QFaaS is a Quantum Function-as-a-Service framework that leverages the advantages of the serverless computing model and state-of-the-art software engineering techniques to advance practical quantum computing in the Noisy Intermediate-Scale Quantum (NISQ) era.
 Our framework provides essential elements of a serverless quantum system to streamline service-oriented quantum application development in cloud environments, such as combining hybrid quantum-classical computation, automating the backend selection, and adapting Quantum DevOps workflow.
 QFaaS offers the first full-stack and unified quantum serverless platform by integrating multiple well-known quantum software development kits, quantum simulators, and quantum cloud providers (IBM Quantum and Amazon Braket).

 > [!NOTE]
-> _We are working on a book chapter and documentation for developing and deploying quantum service-oriented applications using the QFaaS framework, tentatively realeasing in May-June, 2024.
-Please stay tune for further updates._
+> _We are working on a book chapter and documentation for developing and deploying quantum service-oriented applications using the QFaaS framework, tentatively releasing in May-June 2024.
+Please stay tuned for further updates._

 ### Highlights
 - Support developing quantum functions using 4 popular quantum SDKs, including Qiskit, Q#, Cirq, and Braket.